France's 5G spectrum to be sold at floor price of 2.17 billion euros: minister

-PARIS (Reuters) - Frances’s 5G spectrum will be sold at a floor price of 2.17 billion euros ($2.4 billion), a minister said on Sunday, significantly more than the amount previously recommended by the country’s telecoms operator Arcep.
+PARIS (Reuters) - Frances’s 5G spectrum will be sold at a floor price of 2.17 billion euros ($2.4 billion), a minister said on Sunday, significantly more than the amount previously recommended by the country’s telecoms regulator Arcep.

 Wary of the heavy investments needed for the deployment of the new mobile technology, Arcep’s president Sébastien Soriano said earlier this week that the minimum price for the sale of the spectrum should not be higher than 1.5 billion euros.

-Note: (This story has been refiled to clarify in lead that Acerp is the telecoms regulator not operator.)